Jeimer Candelario Preview, Player Props: Cubs vs. Royals

 Jeimer Candelario At The Plate

-- Among the qualifying hitters in MLB action, he ranks 38th in batting average, 30th in on-base percentage, and 26th in slugging.
+- Among the qualified batters, he ranks 39th in batting average, while his on-base percentage ranks 25th and he is 26th in slugging.

-- He has hit a home run in 15.2% of his games this year, and 3.6% of his trips to the dish.
+- In 15% of his games this year, he has hit a long ball, and 3.6% of his trips to the dish.

-- Candelario has had at least one RBI in 31.3% of his games this season (35 of 112), with two or more RBI 16 times (14.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- Candelario has an RBI in 36 of 113 games this season, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.